 Hermione gave Ron an expectant poke in the ribs.
 Ron glowered at her and muttered a rather impressive string of curses as he rose to his feet.
 He clambered over to the compartment door and slid it open.

 Harry saw Ron's face turn several shades of red before paling dramatically.
 "What the hell are you doing here, Malfoy?" he spat.

 At the sound of Malfoy's name, Harry felt his lip curl down in an instinctive snarl.
 He leaned forward in order to better see the intruding Slytherin.

 "Manners, Weasel," Malfoy sneered coldly.
 "And it's none of your business why I'm here.
 I need to talk to Potter."

 "Harry doesn't want to see you!"
 Ron hissed, his fists balling menacingly.

 Harry saw Malfoy's face darken.
-"What are you, Weasley, his mother?
-If Potter doesn't want to talk to me then let him tell me himself."
+"What are you, his mother?
+If Potter doesn't want to see me then let him tell me himself."
 Malfoy pushed past Ron into the compartment, his flint grey eyes immediately finding Harry's.

 "I need to speak with you, Potter."
-Malfoy lifted his chin, clearly expecting his order to be followed without any further delay.
+Malfoy lifted his chin, clearly expecting his demand to be fulfilled without any further delay.